netlify/cli/docs/functions-dev.md

       "skipFiles": ["<node_internals>/**"],
       "program": "${workspaceFolder}/node_modules/.bin/netlify",
       "args": ["dev", "--inspect"],
-      "resolveSourceMapLocations": [
+      "console": "integratedTerminal", // important to show all errors` "resolveSourceMapLocations": [
         // NOTE: your linter may think this property shouldn't be here
         // yet it works for finding the source maps